wikimedia-gadgets/types-mediawiki/README.md

 npm i types-mediawiki
 ```

-Edit your project's `tsconfig.json` file so that `compilerOptions` includes
+Edit your project's `tsconfig.json` file so that it includes

 ```
-"types": [
+"include": [
-  "./node_modules/types-mediawiki",
+  "./node_modules/types-mediawiki"
 ]
 ```